Sabique-Islam/Inscribe/content/posts/hashcode13.md

 ## End Notes ➤

 We built something that genuinely solved a problem we faced ourselves, learned a ton about cross-platform development, Go, CLI frameworks, dependency management, and collaboration within a time limit (nothing was preplanned about our implementation).
-The reviewers insights, the travel, and the tiny wins along the way — all of it counts :)
+The reviewers insights, the travel, and the food (yeah it was great) — all of it counts :)

 Seeing how much I have learned compared to last year is the only thrill needed to keep pushing limits.